neoocm/PlatformStories.github.io/about.md

 **The goal of the GBDX Platform is to become the place where Producers and Consumers come together to create location intelligence for our changing world.**

-The Geospatial Big Data X (GBDX) Platform makes computation on and visualization of our 15 year imagery archive possible at a massive scale.
+The Geospatial Big Data (GBDX) Platform makes computation on and visualization of our 15 year imagery archive possible at a massive scale.
 These unique capabilities enable our customers to solve large-scale geospatial problems and to derive actionable insight based on the results.